sge-network/sge/docs/specs/Bet/06_Messages.md

 # **Messages**

-In this section, we describe the processing of the Bet messages.
+In this section, we describe the processing of the Bet messages. the transaction message handler endpoints is as follows

-## **MsgPlaceBet**

-Within this message, the user specifies the bet information they wish to place.

 ```proto
 // Msg defines the Msg service.
 service Msg {
   // PlaceBet defines a method to place a bet with the given data
   rpc PlaceBet(MsgPlaceBet) returns (MsgPlaceBetResponse);
 }
 ```

+## **MsgPlaceBet**

+Within this message, the user specifies the bet information they wish to place.

 ```proto
 // MsgPlaceBet defines a message to place a bet with the given data